ReZaAdineH/UTIOM/Assessment-UTIOM-Maturity-Model.md

 - Support strategic planning and investment decisions

 The model is intended as a **guidance and improvement tool**, not as a certification or compliance checklist.

+online tool for free usage: https://utiom.xyz/

+guidelines and framework book free to use: https://utiom.de/

 ---